rsokl/Learning_Python/Python/Module5_OddsAndEnds/Modules_and_Packages.md

 Suppose that we are happy with the work we have done on our `face_detector` project.
 We will want to install this package - placing it in our site-packages directory so that we can import it irrespective of our Python interpreter's working directory.
 Here we will construct a basic setup script that will allow us to accomplish this.
 For completeness, we will also indicate how one would include a test suite alongside the source code in this directory structure.

 We note outright that the purpose of this section is strictly to provide you with the minimum set of instructions needed to install a package.
 We will not be diving into what is going on under the hood at all.
-Please refer to [An Introduction to Distutils](https://docs.python.org/3/distutils/introduction.html#an-introduction-to-distutils) and [Packaging Your Project](https://packaging.python.org/tutorials/packaging-projects/#packaging-your-project) for a deeper treatment of this topic.
+Please refer [the Python packaging user guide](https://packaging.python.org/en/latest/) for a deeper treatment of this topic.

 Carrying on, we will want to create a setup-script, `setup.py`, *in the same directory as our package*.
 That is, our directory structure should look like: